aido/AidoATP/README.md

 How does it work?
 =================

 On startup Isis ATP goes into a learning mode for a configurable amount of time where it collects market data to be used by the trading algorithms.
-After the learning period is over the trading algorithms make a decision on whether it is favourable to trade that time.
+After the learning period is over every time a new tick is received the trading algorithms make a decision on whether it is favourable to trade at that time.
 The trading algorithms currently implemented are:

 Arbitrage algorithm
 -------------------